alienflip/zku.one-Course/week_6/README.md

 ```

 ```
 "without the light client putting trust in any 3rd party" == No relayers!
+Or, at least relayers will now also operate as miners/verifiers.
 ```

 # Horizon Bridge